-There are two methods of emergency contraception - the emergency contraception (EC) pill and the copper intrauterine device (IUD).
-The EC pill is sometimes known as the "morning after pill".
-It can be useful for women who occasionally fail to use reliable contraception, or who accidentally miss a dose of their regular contraceptive pill.
-The active ingredient in the EC pill is levonorgestrel.
+There are three methods of emergency contraception available - the 1.5mg levonorgestrel emergency contraceptive pill (LNG-ECP), the 30mg ulipristal acetate pill (UPA) and the copper intrauterine device (IUD).
+The emergency contraceptive pill is sometimes known as the "morning after pill".
+It can be useful for women who occasionally fail to use reliable contraception or who accidentally miss a dose of their regular contraceptive pill.
 It is thought that emergency hormonal contraception prevents ovulation and fertilisation of the egg by the sperm.
-It may also cause changes in the lining of the wall of the uterus to discourage implantation of a fertilised egg.2